 OUR EVENT BENEFITS TRELLIS SUPPORTIVE CARE

-Founded in 1979, HPCC was the only hospice in North Carolina serving Forsyth and surrounding counties.
-Over time, as more families have recognized the physical and emotional benefits of their care, the organization has been invited into other counties to share their expertise.
-Today, HPCC serves 13 Northwest North Carolina counties.
+Founded in 1979, Trellis Supportive Care – formerly known as Hospice & Palliative CareCenter – was the only hospice in North Carolina.
+Over time, as more families have recognized the physical and emotional benefits of hospice and palliative care, the organization has grown, now serving 13 North Carolina counties across the Piedmont area.

-Trellis Supportive Care was the first hospice in the state of North Carolina.
-Since 1979, hospice care has been the cornerstone of the organization’s care; however, over the years, new and expanded programs have been introduced.
-These programs include grief counseling and advance care planning — both free of charge — for anyone in the community, as well as expanded palliative care services designed to meet the needs of patients earlier in the disease process.
-In 1998 the Kate B. Reynolds Hospice Home was opened, providing around-the-clock care to patients and families needing short-term inpatient care or respite care.
+Throughout the years, new and expanded programs have been introduced to provide a wider range of resources, including grief counseling and advance care planning — both free of charge for anyone in the community — as well as expanded palliative care services designed to meet the needs of patients earlier in the disease process.
+In 1998, the Kate B. Reynolds Hospice Home was opened, providing around-the-clock care to patients and families needing short-term inpatient care or respite care.